 I am not working face to face right now because of the coronavirus pandemic.
 I can offer remote sessions by video or email sessions.
+I can meet face to face for outdoor walk and talk sessions in Plumpton Green.

 I set up my private practice in 2007.